ufukty/gohandlers/README.md

 }
 ```

+In case of the request binding contain a field with a tag for `part` or `file`, gohandlers expects the request content type to be `multipart/form-data`.
+In this case, all fields need to be tagged with those 2 tags.

 **Path assignment**

 gohandlers create a path for every handler.
 Paths start with the handler's name.
 If there is request binding type for the handler, it gets checked for fields sourced from route (aka. path) variables.
 For example, the handler below will get `/get-profile/{uid}` as path: